 While --version will show you the version of whoami in your system

-Whoami command has the same output with command id -un.
-It also print the username of current user.
+The Whoami command has the same output as command id -un.
+It also prints the username of the current user.

 % id -un